Rachel Kohn, MD, MSCE

 Description of Clinical Expertise

-Dr. Kohn's clinical interests include pulmonology and critical care.
-She serves as an attending physician on the following services: Pulmonology Primary and Consult Services, Pulmonary Diagnostic Lab, Medical Intensive Care Unit, Long-Term Acute Care Hospital, and Critical Care Outreach and Procedure Service of the Hospital of the University of Pennsylvania.Description of Research Expertise
+Dr. Kohn's clinical interests include inpatient pulmonology and critical care.
+She serves as an attending physician on the following services: Pulmonology Consultation Services, the Pulmonary Diagnostic Lab, and the Medical Intensive Care Unit at the Hospital of the University of Pennsylvania and Penn Presbyterian Medical Center.Description of Research Expertise